 Haikyuu: To the Top’s second cour aired during the fall anime season in 2020 and aired the final episode of the season in December.
 The season featured Karasuno’s battle with the ultimate challengers of Volleyball, Inarizaki High, as they continue to rise to the top to win the Spring Inter-High Volleyball tournament.

 Haikyuu!! is written and illustrated by Haruichi Furudate sensei and follows the story of Shoyo Hinata who gets inspired after watching a volleyball ace nicknamed “Little Giant” in action.
 He then revives the volleyball club at his middle school.
 The newly-formed team even makes it to a tournament; however, their first match turns out to be their last when they are brutally squashed by the “King of the Court,” Tobio Kageyama.
 Hinata vows to surpass Kageyama, and so after graduating from middle school, he joins Karasuno High School’s volleyball team—only to find that his sworn rival, Kageyama, is now his teammate.

 Thanks to his short height, Hinata struggles to find his role on the team, even with his superior jumping power.
 Surprisingly, Kageyama has his own problems that only Hinata can help with, and learning to work together appears to be the only way for the team to be successful.
-Based on ‘s popular shounen manga of the same name, Haikyuu!! is an exhilarating and emotional sports comedy following two determined athletes as they attempt to patch a heated rivalry in order to make their high school volleyball team the best in Japan.
+Haikyuu!! follows the story of these two and Karasuno’s attempt to make their high school volleyball team the best in Japan.

 Haikyuu was also the third biggest show on Twitter last year.
 The anime will most likely resume its flight to the top next year.